JustBlackBird/gulp-phpcs/README.md

 These reporters are shipped with the plugin:

 1. Fail reporter - fails if a problem was found.
-Use `phpcs.reporter('fail')` to load it.
+Use `phpcs.reporter('fail', {failOnFirst: true})` to load it. `failOnFirst` option is used to choose when the reporter should fail on the first errored file or at the end of the file stream.
+This option can be omitted (`true` is used by default).

 2. Log reporter - outputs all problems to the console.
 Use `phpcs.reporter('log')` to load it.